 In the past a couple of folks were very insensitive about my notions regarding ADOM variants and argued "If the game is available without costs I can do with the sources whatever I like".
 Those folks are... well... socially retarded would be too nice as a description.
 Let's just assume that those people really made me wonder about what I'm doing here.
 They really should try to create something in the scope of ADOM only once in their lives and then they might understand.
 Anyways, those folks annoyed the hell out of me and I've decided that I'm not going to release the sources for ADOM. - Thomas Biskup, taken from ADOM's readme

 There are several sites dealing with ADOM information:

 - The official website can be found at ADOM.
-Also contains official forums and Thomas Biskup's blog.
+Also contains download links, the official forums and Thomas Biskup's blog.

 - ADOM @ Steam, the Steam store page

 - Andy William's Guidebook (containing spoilers, detailed information, and much more, but no longer updated and only contains information up through version 1.1.1) is located at The ADOM guidebook.

 - ADOM Wiki, hosted by Wikia, contains fan-created articles about ADOM, including documentation of the changes in the latest line of releases